 8.1 Purpose

-The criteria explained in this part are those that have been adopted by the Agency in evaluating applications for individual and conceptual approval permits, with the exception of those individual permits described in Rule 62-330.054(4), F.A.C.
-The staff recommendation to approve any individual or conceptual approval permit will be based upon a determination of whether reasonable assurance has been provided that the activity meets the criteria for evaluation, and whether the applicable permit fee has been submitted.
+The criteria explained in this part are those that have been adopted by the Agency in evaluating applications for individual and conceptual approval permits, with the exception of those individual permits described in subsection 62-330.054(4), F.A.C.
+The staff recommendation to approve any individual or conceptual approval permit application will be based upon a determination of whether reasonable assurance has been provided that the activity meets the criteria for evaluation, and whether the applicable permit fee has been submitted.
 In addition, the staff recommendation to resolve any violation under Chapter 62-330, F.A.C., also will be based upon a determination of whether reasonable assurance has been provided that the activity meets the criteria for evaluation in this part.

 General permits are pre-issued, and already contain the limitations and criteria that must be met to qualify to use the specific general permit.
 Upon receipt of a notice to use a general permit, the Agency’s review is limited to determining whether the notice complies with the terms and conditions of the pre-issued permit, in accordance with Chapter 62-330, F.A.C., and whether the applicable permit fee has been submitted.